weewx/weewx/docs_src/utilities/wee_import-config_opt.md

 ### `csv_delimiter`{#wd_csv_delimiter}

 The character used as the field delimiter in Weather Display csv format monthly log files (.csv files).
 A comma is normally used but another character may be used if necessary.
 This parameter must be included in quotation marks.

-Default is `,`.
+The default is `,`.

 ### `decimal`{#wd_decimal}